emdgroup/baybe/docs/userguide/serialization.md

 ```

 ### Automatic field conversion
-You may have noticed that BayBE classes apply converters to their inputs so that
+BayBE classes apply converters to their inputs so that simpler attribute
-simpler attribute representations can be passed.
+representations can be passed.
 Of course, these shortcuts can be analogously used inside a configuration string.

 While the above holds generally true for all classes that have converters in place,